By Sheridan Wimmer on January 31, 2019

 While the vintage-camper show event isn’t necessarily tied to agriculture, it’s an opportunity for people to experience rural life.

 “Exhibits like these make you appreciate nature,” Shannon says.
 “I grew up camping.
 My grandmother, Nannie, was a gypsy soul who loved being outside.
 My dad grew up with that and ever since I was a little kid, my family would go to Alley Spring in Missouri to camp and canoe.
 I know a lot of the families who brought campers to this event grew up the same way.”

 Because of her upbringing, Shannon continues her love for vintage campers today.

 “I love old things, I love history and I love camping,” she says.
 “I bought a vintage 1968 Scotty camper for $200 that had rat nests, was molded and had rust everywhere.
 It’s still a work in progress, but I’m excited about what it will become.
 I also have a custom teardrop camper that is unique.
 My husband calls it my camper collection.”

 “I love living here,” Shannon says.
 “Our little town is very clean and beautiful.
 We stay involved in our community through Civic Club, 4-H and Farm Bureau.
 We’re appreciative of the support we get from our neighbors, including our county Farm Bureau, who has partnered with us on events.
 We’re all a family in our little town and I love being a part of getting us all together at our barn.”

-If you have an interest in an event at the Stone Barn Farm or renting one of the four cabins on the property, you can book your stay at www.stonebarnfarmks.com.
+If you have an interest in an event at the Stone Barn Farm or renting one of the four cabins on the property, you can learn more at their Facebook page.